-4.61.
+4.59.
 Deliberate dilution of material to meet the clearance levels, as opposed to the dilution that occurs when radioactivity is not a consideration, should not be performed.
-In specific cases, the regulatory body may consider approving deliberate dilution, when justified, but should ensure that it is not used to clear materials with activity concentrations much higher than the clearance levels.
+In specific exceptional cases, the regulatory body may consider approving deliberate dilution.

-4.62.
+4.60.
 Some mixing of materials may be acceptable during decommissioning or for unavoidable material management purposes, as long as the purpose is not to deliberately dilute the concentration of radionuclides.
 For example, the use of an excavator to dig out a volume of contaminated soil may result in some mixing of soil with differing levels of contamination.
 In this case the mixing happens as part of the normal material management process.

-4.63.
+4.61.
 In cases where unavoidable mixing occurs, or where the distribution of radioactivity is inhomogeneous, care should be taken to ensure that any subsequent sampling or monitoring is suitably representative.

-4.64.
+4.62.
 If it is necessary to reduce the uncertainty of the measurement result, it is acceptable to combine two or more samples of material (e.g. drums), after the initial characterization.
 This is not deliberate dilution, as the purpose is solely to reduce the measurement uncertainty, not to alter the characteristics of the material.

-4.65.
+4.63.
 In the case of specific clearance (see Section 7), mixing with clean material could be a condition of this clearance.
 For example, it could be a condition that contaminated metal is melted in a general industrial melting facility.
 In this case, the destination of the cleared materials could also be a condition of the specific clearance, including the average mixing ratio with clean materials to be applied, as considered in the model used to derive the specific clearance levels.
 The conditions could also specify that the destination of cleared materials is documented by the operating organization as part of the traceability of the clearance process for this material.